fameteor/meteor-template-1.7/README.md

 - !!!
 Should we pt a "S" to schemas variable ?

+- !!!
+Bug autovalue on schemasDoc

+- Add a schema on the user collection (see example in collection2) ?

 - users management : use localized moment

 - users management : make automatic tests